An airplane tacking off with Chicago Union Station in the background.

 Whether flying in or out of Midway, O’Hare, Milwaukee, or South Bend, Chicago Union Station can be the perfect launch point for your next adventure.
 With options ranging from the CTA to Amtrak connections and even the South Shore Line, you’ve got choices—each with its perks.

 I have found that taking the train to or from the airport might require some planning.
 But it can save money, reduce stress, and even add fun to your journey.
-As always, check those schedules, travel light when you can, and give yourself some wiggle room for the unexpected.
+As always, check those schedules, travel light when possible, and leave some wiggle room for the unexpected.

 And remember—just because your trip starts or ends with a plane doesn’t mean the train can’t be part of the adventure!